confusedhotel/RSECIQA/README.md

 TID2013(https://img-blog.csdnimg.cn/20201220165903174.jpg?x-oss-process=image/watermark,type_ZmFuZ3poZW5naGVpdGk,shadow_10,text_aHR0cHM6Ly9ibG9nLmNzZG4ubmV0L1pDRl8wOTM=,size_16,color_FFFFFF,t_70)

-The results are compared with the experimental results of other RRIQA method.
+The results are compared with the experimental results of other RRIQA method on TID2013.
 It can be seen that RSECIQA achieves high performance with the least number of RR features.</br>
  IQA Method	    RR-features 	   SROCC    	        PLCC</br>
   RSECIQA	       **20**	           0.5626	        **0.5948**</br>
   RR-SSIM              36	           0.5526	        0.5842</br>